dbrattli/Felizia/README.md

   almost instant switching between pages.
 - **Feliz Templating**, templates are separated from the content and written in F# using [Feliz](https://github.com/Zaid-Ajaj/Feliz) DSL syntax.
 - **Multilingual Mode**, Internationalization (i18n) of pages and words.
-Translate whole pages or single words or sentences used in e.g navigation buttons or menues.
+Translate whole pages or single words or sentences used in e.g navigation buttons or menus.
 - **Markdown**. content files are written in Markdown.
 - **Front-matter**, allows you to add metadata in Yaml to your content files.
-- **Menues**, are automatically generated based on how you organize your content.
+- **Menus**, are automatically generated based on how you organize your content.
 - **Site Configuration**, the site is configured using Yaml configuration.
 - **Pagination**, both server and client side pagination.